No Such Things Grow Here

 The title “No such things grow here” refers to Susi Gelb’s research cosmos: unknown and forgotten secrets from nature and the animal world, alchemy and science.

-In the summer of 2017, arrangements of tropical plants and sculptural works grew in the city center.
-Under the title “no such things grow here”, the Munich artist Susi Gelb invited visitors to Odeonsplatz, Max-Joseph-Platz and Lenbachplatz for a visual expedition through unknown and forgotten secrets from nature and the animal world.
-The artist created a lively setting that had a certain life of its own: the focus was on smart materials that can independently change their properties and adapt to other environmental conditions.
+In the summer of 2017, arrangements of tropical plants and sculptural works grow in the city center.
+Under the title “no such things grow here”, Munich artist Susi Gelb invites visitors to Odeonsplatz, Max-Joseph-Platz and Lenbachplatz on a visual expedition through unknown and forgotten secrets of the natural and animal world.
+The artist creates a living environment that has a life of its own: The focus is on smart materials that can independently change their properties and adapt to different environmental conditions.

-An oversized LED screen shone above Max-Joseph-Platz, a tropical palm tree grew directly out of the cobblestones on Odeonsplatz and set pieces of a banana plantation were found on Lenbachplatz.
-A film specially developed for the project was at the heart of the intervention in public space.
-The video is like a window, opening up a hyper-view. time becomes space.
+An oversized LED-screen shines above Max-Joseph-Platz, a tropical palm tree grows directly out of the cobblestones on Odeonsplatz and set pieces of a banana plantation are found on Lenbachplatz.
+A film especially developed for the project is at the heart of the intervention in public space.
+The video is like a window, opening up a hyper-view.
+Time becomes space.
 Flowing and mysterious, a yellow snake shows almost unreal scenes – no such things – of a stimulating research trip.

-The artist deals with research, science and art and nature as a medium and questions the existing classifications of natural and artificial.
+The artist deals with research, science and art as well as nature as a medium and questions the existing classifications of natural and artificial.

-A supporting program during the period deepened individual artistic and scientific content.
+A supporting program during the period deepens individual artistic and scientific content.

 Location